switch2osm/switch2osm/serving-tiles/updating-as-people-edit-osm2pgsql.md

     2022-06-05 20:49:21 [INFO]: Initialised updates for service 'https://planet.openstreetmap.org/replication/minute'.
     2022-06-05 20:49:21 [INFO]: Starting at sequence 5088118 (2022-06-04 17:11:02+00:00).

-The date that updates will start from is obtained by looking at the most recent object in the database, which will typically be a little earlier than any "this extract contains all OSM data up to" cut-off date.
+The date that updates will start from is obtained by looking at the most recent way object in the database, which will typically be a little earlier than any "this extract contains all OSM data up to" cut-off date.
+If that comes from somewhere other than OSM, an error will occur.
 Hourly and daily updates are also available so you could also run the hourly or daily versions instead:

     sudo -u _renderd osm2pgsql-replication init -d gis  --server https://planet.openstreetmap.org/replication/hour
     sudo -u _renderd osm2pgsql-replication init -d gis  --server https://planet.openstreetmap.org/replication/day